-- Counselling sessions are available two days a week, during term time (see section 15); - The first counselling session of the day is available at 8:00am and the last counselling session of the day ends at 5:00pm; - The duration of a counselling session is 45 minutes; - Pupils referred for School Counselling attend one counselling session a week; - Counselling sessions are rotated on a weekly basis across the two days, to minimise the impact on academic lessons, and - The duration of Counselling Support can range from one counselling session to numerous sessions, depending on the pupil's requirement for support.
+- Counselling sessions are available on Thursday, during term time (see section 15), - The first counselling session of the day is available at 8:00am and the last counselling session of the day ends at 5:00pm, - The duration of a counselling session is 45 minutes, - Pupils referred for School Counselling attend one counselling session a week, - Counselling sessions are rotated on a weekly basis to minimise the impact on academic lessons, and - The duration of Counselling Support can range from one counselling session to numerous sessions, depending on the pupil's requirement for support.
 This is reviewed and discussed with the pupil, Senior Teacher (Pastoral and PSHE) and parent(s) towards the end of each term or half term.